-

 Reasons to sue a dentist?

 If you have been unfortunate enough to receive sub-standard treatment or care from a dentist, you may be entitled to compensation and be able to make a dental negligence claim.
-Some of the main reasons people make a claim against their dentist or dental practice include:
+Some of the main

 - For misdiagnosis, late diagnosis or a complete failure by the dental professional to diagnose a serious dental condition, which results in avoidable injury, pain or suffering